nick-bangia/family-budget-data-api/README.md

 9. Reboot by executing `sudo reboot`

 10. Verify that the service is up and running on the port you selected in `./config/server.json`

+11. Run the bash script `./resources/CreateCrontabFile.sh [DB_USER] [DB_PWD] [Interval]` to establish a random password for the `cronjob` MySQL user and generate a file called `crontab.txt` that runs a cronjob to refresh the budget allowances at a regular interval.
+The parameters for the script are the MySQL Username/Password and the Interval at which you want the cronjob to run.

+12. Create the cronjob by executing `crontab crontab.txt`.
+If all is well, no errors should be reported.
+To see a list of active cronjobs use `crontab -l` and to remove a cronjob use `crontab -r`

 ## HTTPS Server Configuration
 This API can be run in an encrypted state using TLS v1.2.
 Follow the steps below in a terminal to generate the proper private key & certificate for the server.
 Openssl is required.